-The Sea Turtle arribada of Costa Rica is a large arrival, at one time, of Oliver Ridley and Kemp Sea Turtles on the beaches of Ostional for the sole purpose of laying their eggs.
-The largest arribadas happen during the rainy season and when the nights are darkest.
+The best sea turtle site in Costa Rica is in Ostional.
+Ostional is home to largest arrival, at one time, of Oliver Ridley and Kemp Sea Turtles for the purpose of laying their eggs.
+The largest arrival of turtles happen during the rainy season and when the nights are darkest.

 A large gathering of animals can indeed be considered scenic, and one of the best ones can be found in Costa Rica, namely the Oliver Ridley and Kemp Turtle Arribada in Ostional Beach.
 What exactly is the turtle arribada?
 Why does this happen?
 What can you expect to find in such a strange phenomenon?

 This spectacular event happens year after year in Costa Rica when the Oliver Ridley and Kemp Turtles return to the same Costa Rica beache of Ostional to lay their eggs.
 Why does this happen?
 What can you expect to find in such a strange phenomenon?
 Today, we’re going to find out.

 The word “Arribada” is a term used to describe the mass gathering of turtles in Costa Rica.
 Arribada itself means “arrival” in Spanish.
 This mass gathering usually happens in Central America, which includes Ostional Beach on Costa Rica’s Nicoya Peninsula.